mcosovic/JuliaGrid.jl/docs/src/man/flow.md

 ## Input Data Structure

-The function works with input `.h5` or `.xlsx` file extensions, with variables `bus`, `generator`, `branch`, and `basePower`, and uses the same data format as Matpower, except the first column in the `branch` data.
+The function supports two input types `.h5` or `.xlsx` file extensions, with variables `bus`, `generator`, `branch`, and `basePower`, and uses the same data format as Matpower, except for the first column in the `branch` data.

-The minimum amount of information within an instance of the data structure required to run the module requires a `bus` and `branch` data.
+The instance of the data structure requires minimum a `bus` and `branch` data information to run the module.

-First, the system base power is defined in (MVA) using `basePower`, and in the following, we describe the structure of other variables involved in the input file.
+We define the system base power in MVA using `basePower`.
+Next, we describe the structure of other variables involved in the input DATA.

 The `bus` data structure